pellcorp/creality-wiki/docs/rpi.md

 ### Ubuntu based distributions

-Currently the installer prevents installing Simple AF for RPi onto Ubuntu based distributions, this is hopefully just a temporary issue!
+On Ubuntu 22.04 or 24.04 based distributions, it might work but no formal testing has been performed as yet!

 ### Armbian

-Make sure to choose a version of armbian **based on debian bookworm**, **not** Ubuntu!
+On Debian 11, Debian 12, Ubuntu 22.04 or 24.04 based distributions, might work but no formal testing has been performed as yet!

 ### BTT OS

-Should work fine but no formal testing has been performed as yet!
+On Debian 11, Debian 12 based, might work but no formal testing has been performed as yet!

 ## Installation